Vigdís Joins the Round Table of Sea and Fire

 Date:

-Vigdís boasts an impressive academic background, holding both a Bachelor’s and a Master’s degree in law from the University of Akureyri.
-After being granted the right to plead in 2009, she further distinguished herself by earning an LL.M. in international law with honors from the University of Sussex in 2013.
-Her extensive experience includes serving on the boards of various non-profit organizations and enterprises, as well as participating in the electoral committee for elections related to the Althingi, local councils, and presidential races.
+Her academic record is solid.
+Vigdís holds a Bachelor’s and a Master’s degree in law from the University of Akureyri.
+She was granted the right to plead in 2009, then went on to earn an LL.M. in international law with honors from the University of Sussex in 2013.
+Over the years she has served on the boards of non-profit organisations and companies, and took part in the electoral committee covering Althingi, local council, and presidential elections.

-The association’s chairman, Kjartani Ólafsson, expressed enthusiasm about Vigdís’s arrival, highlighting the significance of her extensive knowledge in the business sector.
+Kjartani Ólafsson, the association’s chairman, made no secret of his enthusiasm.
 “Vigdís brings a wealth of experience that will undoubtedly contribute to the growth of our organization and the legal profession in Iceland.
-She has notably led a development project in fish farming in Fjallabyggð, working closely with the organization,” he remarked.
+She has notably led a development project in fish farming in Fjallabyggð, working closely with the organization,” he said.

-Vigdís herself is optimistic about the future of IAOF, noting the industry’s rapid growth.
+Vigdís herself sees a lot of momentum building around IAOF.
 “Preparations are underway for our fourth investor conference, which we are hosting in collaboration with Arion Bank.
 Last spring brought encouraging news, as it was reported that investors have committed up to 650 million euros to projects related to law enforcement in Iceland.
-This indicates robust market confidence in the initiatives underway and affirms that the industry is here to stay, presenting significant opportunities for Icelandic society,” she stated.
+This indicates robust market confidence in the initiatives underway and affirms that the industry is here to stay, presenting significant opportunities for Icelandic society,” she said.

 About the Sea and Fish Roundtable

-Founded in 2023, the Round Table of Ocean and Farming (IAOF) consists of Icelandic aquaculture companies dedicated to fostering industry growth.
-The organization serves as a platform for international collaboration and knowledge sharing on topics such as marine and land-based fish farming, climate change challenges, and the sustainable utilization of aquatic resources.
-As a fundamental pillar of Iceland’s economy moving forward, IAOF supports business development within the sector, with most salmon farming companies in the country as proud members of the association.
+Founded in 2023, the Round Table of Ocean and Farming (IAOF) brings together Icelandic aquaculture companies with a shared goal of driving industry growth.
+The organisation functions as a platform for international collaboration and knowledge exchange — covering marine and land-based fish farming, the pressures of climate change, and the sustainable use of aquatic resources.
+Most salmon farming companies in Iceland are members, and IAOF sees itself as a central pillar of the country’s economic future, actively supporting business development across the sector.

 Share post: